-Title Addresses Agency Goal(s) Start Date Strategy Statement Responsible Administrator Status I.A Improving the Educational Outcomes of Eastern Suffolk BOCES Students I. High Standards for Student Achievement II.
-Staff Development III.
-Shared Services IV.
-Program and Services Availability V. Cost-Effectiveness, Quality Management, and Operational Efficiency VI.
-Technology VII.
-Strategic Planning VIII.
-Health, Safety, Security, and Space IX.
-Public Information X. Internal Communications XI.
-Human Resources XII.
-Research, Program Improvement, and Regional Advocacy 7/09 By July 2016, there will be a measurable improvement in the educational outcomes of Eastern Suffolk BOCES special and career education students as measured by state and industry assessments, honors and specialized diplomas, community service, cultural competence activities, attendance, suspension trends, and appropriate post graduate outcomes (college, work, training, community participation).
+Title Addresses Agency Goal(s) Start Date Strategy Statement Responsible Administrator Status I.A Improving the Educational Outcomes of Eastern Suffolk BOCES Students High Standards for Student Achievement Staff Development Shared Services Program and Services Availability Cost-Effectiveness, Quality Management, and Operational Efficiency Technology Strategic Planning Strategic Planning Health, Safety, Security, and Space Public Information Internal Communications Human Resources Research, Program Improvement, and Regional Advocacy 7/09 By July 2016, there will be a measurable improvement in the educational outcomes of Eastern Suffolk BOCES special and career education students as measured by state and industry assessments, honors and specialized diplomas, community service, cultural competence activities, attendance, suspension trends, and appropriate post graduate outcomes (college, work, training, community participation).
 Lutz In Progress

-Title Addresses Agency Goal(s) Start Date Strategy Statement Responsible Administrator Status I.B Implementation of Curriculum and Assessment I. High Standards for Student Achievement II.
-Staff Development VI.
-Technology XII.
+Title Addresses Agency Goal(s) Start Date Strategy Statement Responsible Administrator Status I.B Implementation of Curriculum and Assessment High Standards for Student Achievement Staff Development Technology XII.
 Research, Program Improvement, and Regional Advocacy 7/09 By June 2016, the Educational Services Division will develop a process for the evaluation, revision, and implementation of assessment procedures and curricula.
-In Progress I.C Improving Student Transition Planning and Practices High Standards for Student Achievement Staff Development (continued on next page) 7/09 By June 2016, there will be a documented increase in available curriculum, activities, practices, and instruction regarding student Transition Services as a K-12 division-wide endeavor.
-It is expected that the outcome of these efforts will be a multi-year focus on new or enhanced Becker / Lucera / In Progress
+Lutz / Becker / Lucera / Adsitt In Progress I.C Improving Student Transition Planning and Practices I. High Standards for Student Achievement II.
+Staff Development (continued on next page) 7/09 By June 2016, there will be a documented increase in available curriculum, activities, practices, and instruction regarding student Transition Services as a K-12 division- wide endeavor.
+It is expected that the outcome of these efforts will be a multi-year focus on new or enhanced Lutz / Becker / Lucera / Adsitt In Progress

-Title Addresses Agency Goal(s) Start Date Strategy Statement Responsible Administrator Status l Research, Program Improvement, and Regional Advocacy transition services to students, parents and BOCES Programs throughout the continuum, as well as services to districts to support their instruction of an ever-increasing included population in our region.
-I.D Student Data Analysis and Program Effectiveness Measures II.
-VI.
-XII.
-High Standards for Student Achievement Staff Development Technology Research, Program Improvement, and Regional Advocacy 7/09 By June 2016, the Educational Services Division will develop and implement a process for continuous improvement based on analysis of student data and program effectiveness measures.
-Lutz / Becker / Lucera / Adsitt In Progress I.E Improving Cultural Competence for Agency Staff and Students High Standards for Student Achievement Staff Development 3/06 By July 2012, there will be a measurable increase in Cultural Competence programs available to Eastern Suffolk BOCES students and staff.
-Adsitt In Progress I.F Improving Participation in Service Learning and Co-Curricular Activities II.
-IV.
-XII.
-High Standards for Student Achievement Staff Development Program and Services Availability Research, Program Improvement, and Regional Advocacy 7/09 By June 2016, the Educational Services Division will implement strategies to increase participation of students in the various service learning opportunities offered through our student leadership organizations and our CTE/SCE programs.
+Title Addresses Agency Goal(s) Start Date Strategy Statement Responsible Administrator Status XII.
+Research, Program Improvement, and Regional Advocacy transition services to students, parents and BOCES Programs throughout the continuum, as well as services to districts to support their instruction of an ever- increasing included population in our region.
+I.D Student Data Analysis and Program Effectiveness Measures High Standards for Student Achievement Staff Development Technology Research, Program Improvement, and Regional Advocacy 7/09 By June 2016, the Educational Services Division will develop and implement a process for continuous improvement based on analysis of student data and program effectiveness measures.
+Lutz / Becker / Lucera / Adsitt In Progress I.E Improving Cultural Competence for Agency Staff and Students I. High Standards for Student Achievement II.
+Staff Development 3/06 By July 2012, there will be a measurable increase in Cultural Competence programs available to Eastern Suffolk BOCES students and staff.
+Adsitt In Progress I.F Improving Participation in Service Learning and Co-Curricular Activities High Standards for Student Achievement Staff Development Program and Services Availability XII.
+Research, Program Improvement, and Regional Advocacy 7/09 By June 2016, the Educational Services Division will implement strategies to increase participation of students in the various service learning opportunities offered through our student leadership organizations and our CTE/SCE programs.
 Lutz / Becker / Lucera In Progress

-Title Addresses Agency Goal(s) Start Date Strategy Statement Responsible Administrator Status II.A Assuring Eastern Suffolk BOCES Facilities Services and Regional Leadership for School Facilities Management I. High Standards for Student Achievement III.
-Shared Services IV.
-Program and Services Availability V. Cost-Effectiveness, Quality Management, and Operational Efficiency VI.
-Technology VII.
-Strategic Planning VIII.
-Health, Safety, Security, and Space X. Internal Communications 7/09 By July 2016, there will be a measurable improvement in facilities services to Eastern Suffolk BOCES students, staff, and regional school district operations and maintenance departments by: 1) ensuring the health, safety, and security of all Eastern Suffolk BOCES facility occupants; and 2) becoming a regional leader in the area of school facilities management.
+Title Addresses Agency Goal(s) Start Date Strategy Statement Responsible Administrator Status II.A Assuring Eastern Suffolk BOCES Facilities Services and Regional Leadership for School Facilities Management High Standards for Student Achievement Shared Services Program and Services Availability Cost-Effectiveness, Quality Management, and Operational Efficiency Technology Strategic Planning Strategic Planning Health, Safety, Security, and Space Internal Communications 7/09 By July 2016, there will be a measurable improvement in facilities services to Eastern Suffolk BOCES students, staff, and regional school district operations and maintenance departments by: 1) ensuring the health, safety, and security of all Eastern Suffolk BOCES facility occupants; and 2) becoming a regional leader in the area of school facilities management.
 Salatto In Progress